Skip to content

 Ignore the noise about not being able to charge a certain rate in your service area.
 Reverse engineer the numbers until you can make it work for your business.

 People often ask me: Why do I never talk about net profit?
 Because net profit is the result of things that happened before that.
 The fastest way I’ve found to help somebody make money is to keep more from the current jobs they’re doing.
-So if I sell a $10,000 job and keep three grand after labor, materials, cost of goods, and so on, I’ve got three grand left.
+So if I sell a $10,000 contractor job and keep three grand after labor, materials, cost of goods, and so on, I’ve got three grand left.
 That’s a 30% gross profit.
 A 50% gross profit would mean I’ve got five grand left.

-FREE TOOL: Jobber’s Proft margin calculator
+FREE TOOL: Jobber’s profit margin calculator

 4. Position your brand while educating your audience